bhanford9/DataAnalyzer/DataAnalyzer/Documentation/HowToUpdate/DataImportLayer.md

 - `IAggregateExecutives` --> needs created for your new type combination. it will hold utilities for your specific data combination throughout the rest of the layers in the application
 - This will lead you to seeing you need an `IStatConfiguration`, `IDataConfiguration` and an `IDataOrganizer` for your new type combination.
 Check to see if one already exists that you can use before creating your own
   - `IStatConfiguration` is application mutable-state of your data.
-This data structure will hold your imported data in a structured way for the export step.
+This data structure will hold your imported data to be structured into a cleaner way to be used by the *Execution* step.
-  - `IDataConfiguration` is application save-state of your data. it should handle to/from file configuration
+  - `IDataConfiguration` is application working-state of your data.
+It handles data to/from file configuration for the *Data Setup* step and contains an organized structure for the *Execution* step to use.
-  - `IDataOrganizer` is the object that will perform the action of converting your data configuration into a structured representation of the data for whatever export type is going to be executed
+  - `IDataOrganizer` is the object that will perform the action of converting your data configuration into a structured representation of the data for whatever *Execution* type is going to be executed
 - `ExecutiveUtilitiesRepository` --> needs updated with the `IAggregateExecutives` you created

 At this point, if you are using a pre-existing *Import Type* (i.e. importing from a file), then you might be able to fully import your data into the application.
 The next step would then be to move on to the Data Structuring section below.
 If you had to create a new *Import Type* or if the existing *Import Types* do not supply the needed functionality and you want to update them, then continue on within this Data Import section.